NEUPRO is a prescription medicine used to treat Parkinson’s disease and moderate-to-severe

 things that are not real), confusion, excessive suspicion, aggressive behavior, agitation,

-delusional beliefs (believing things that are not real), and disorganized thinking.
+delusional beliefs (believing things that are not real), and disorganized thinking in patients with Parkinsons's disease or Restless Legs Syndrome.
 The chances of

 having hallucinations or these other psychotic-like changes are higher in people with Parkinson’s